Text-guided multi-property molecular optimization with a diffusion language model: Methodology

 Diffusion models have been extremely successful in generating content in continuous domains, particularly in the images and audio fields \cite{yang2023diffusion}.
 Stable Diffusion \cite{rombach2022high} and AudioLDM \cite{liu2023audioldm} are categorized as diffusion models in continuous domains.
 They introduced random noises into latent variables based on latent diffusion models (LDMs) and reverse the process through a series of denoising steps to learn data generation.
 However, differences in data structure between languages and images exist, since languages are discrete while images exist in continuous domains.
 In order to tackle this problem, certain approaches retain the discrete nature of text and extend diffusion model to handle discrete data \cite{reid2022diffuser,he2023diffusionbert}.
 On the contrary, other methods utilize embedding layers to map the text to a continuous representation domain, thereby preserving the continuous diffusion steps \cite{li2022diffusion,gong2023diffuseq,yuan2022seqdiffuseq}.
 Our research aligns with the latter strategy, focusing on word vectors and substantially expanding the functionality and feasibility of diffusion models in SMILES-based MO.

-\section{METHODOLOGY}
+\section{Methodology}

-\subsection{Overall Framework}
+\subsection{Overall framework}

-With the solid foundation paved by conditional language generation tasks, exemplified by DiffuSeq \cite{gong2023diffuseq} and SeqDiffuSeq \cite{yuan2022seqdiffuseq}, exploring text-guided MO has become feasible.
-In this paper, we aim to optimize a molecule until it matches a specified textual description.
-Formally, let $C = [w_0, w_1, \dots, w_m]$ represent the input description, where $w_i$ is the $i$-th word in the sequence, and $m$ denotes the text length.
-Our objective is to develop a model $F(\cdot)$ that takes this text and the original molecule $M_0$ as input and produces the corresponding molecule as output, which can be mathematically represented as $M = F(M_0, C)$.
+With the solid foundation paved by conditional language generation tasks, exemplified by DiffuSeq \cite{gong2023diffuseq} and SeqDiffuSeq \cite{yuan2022seqdiffuseq}, text-guided MO has become feasible.
+In this work, we aim to optimize a molecule based on a given textual description.
+Formally, let $C = [w_0, w_1, \dots, w_m]$ denote the input description, where $w_i$ is the $i$-th word and $m$ is the sequence length.
+The objective is to learn a model $f_\theta(\cdot)$ that takes $C$ and an initial molecule $M_0$ as input and outputs the optimized molecule: $M = f_\theta(M_0, C)$.
 Overall, our TransDLM is composed of four pivotal processes: embedding, noising, denoising, and rounding.
-As shown in Fig. ~\ref{fig:framework}, these processes work in tandem to produce the desired optimized molecules.
+As shown in Fig. \ref{fig:framework}, these processes work in tandem to produce the desired optimized molecules.